MSBeatriz/W10-ADJ-Diagrams/README.md

 -Client verifies CMG service certificate (or management certificate)

-> [!Note]
+>[!TIPS]
-   > When using PKI for CMG Service certificate, client requires Root CA of the certificate on local store
+   >- When using PKI for CMG Service certificate, client requires Root CA of the certificate on local store
-   > When using third party certificate for CMG service certificate, clients automatically validates certificate on internet
+   >- When using third party certificate for CMG service certificate, clients automatically validates certificate on internet

 ### Common issues